 Source: Pinterest

 I recommend leaving your wig to dry naturally, and if you do use a hair dryer, choose a cool setting.
-Also, please use curling iron and hair straighter with caution to avoid damaging the fibers.
+Also, please use a curling iron and hair straighter with caution to avoid damaging the fibers.

 Not recommended.
 We do not recommend using human hair bleach to bleach or lighten synthetic wigs because the chemicals can damage the synthetic fibers.
 However, you can use a combination of hydrogen peroxide and baking soda to bleach chemical fiber wigs.